Are Microgrids the Answer to CRE’s Power Struggle?

 Advanced manufacturing plants spurred by onshoring of semiconductors and batteries also require increased power.

-“There’s a lot of demand in the industrial and advanced manufacturing space,” Mackenzie told Commercial Property Executive.
+“There’s a lot of demand in the industrial and advanced manufacturing space,” Mackenzie said.
 “They have very similar needs where they’re very energy-intensive.
 It’s hard to go find 100 megawatts of power anywhere these days.
-There’s a willingness to pay for energy resilience and backup power.
+There’s a willingness to pay for energy resilience and backup power.”

 “Microgrids can not only solve power constraints on day one, they can also be a more efficient and cost effective way to solve energy, autonomy and resilience needs for those types of clients.”

-Investors and occupiers are seeking carbon-free real estate or sites ready for fleet charging, Mackenzie said, and he expects to see more green real estate investments.
+Investors and occupiers are seeking carbon-free real estate or sites ready for fleet charging, Mackenzie added, and he expects to see more green real estate investments.

 Data center clients, he said, are “willing to look almost anywhere in the country if they can find power.”